Turkey fires central bank chief as policy differences deepen amid economic malaise

 The main opposition party also pointed to concerns that the move could undermine the bank’s credibility.

 “Those who removed the central bank governor overnight have lost the right to demand confidence in the country’s economy.
-The central bank is a captive being kept in the palace,” said the main opposition party spokesman Faik Oztrak, referring to Erdogan’s office.
+The central bank is a captive being kept in the palace,” said the main opposition party spokesman Fakir Ozark, referring to Brogan’s office.

 Writing by Ece Toksabay; Editing by Shri Navaratnam